Ken Boyer

-He became the second third baseman to hit 250 career home runs, retiring with the third highest slugging average by a third baseman (.462); he was the third after Pie Traynor and Eddie Mathews to drive in 90 runs eight-times, and remains the only Cardinals player since 1900 to hit for the cycle twice.
+He became the second third baseman to hit 250 career home runs, retiring with the third highest slugging percentage by a third baseman (.462); he was the third after Pie Traynor and Eddie Mathews to drive in 90 runs eight-times, and remains the only Cardinals player since 1900 to hit for the cycle twice.
 When Boyer hit 255 home runs, he was second to Stan Musial (475) with Cardinals career home runs and held the team record for a right-handed hitter from 1962 until Albert Pujols passed him in 2007.
-Boyer also led the NL in double plays five-times and in fielding average once, and retired among the all-time leaders in games (sixth, 1,785), assists (sixth, 3,652) and double plays (third, 355) at third base.
+Boyer also led the NL in double plays five-times and in fielding percentage once, and retired among the all-time leaders in games (sixth, 1,785), assists (sixth, 3,652) and double plays (third, 355) at third base.

-In 1984, the Cardinals retired Boyer's number 14.

-Boyer was inducted into the St. Louis Cardinals Hall of Fame in 2014.
+The Cardinals retired Boyer's number 14 in 1984 and he was inducted into the St. Louis Cardinals Hall of Fame in 2014.

 Early life

 Boyer was born in Liberty, Missouri, and grew up in Alba as the fifth of 14 children.
 He attended Alba High School.
-All seven boys played professional baseball, with two of his brothers also reaching the major leagues: older brother Cloyd was a pitcher for the Cardinals in the early 1950s, and younger brother Clete became a sharp-fielding third baseman with the Kansas City Athletics, New York Yankees and Atlanta Braves.
+All seven boys played professional baseball, with two of his brothers also reaching the major leagues: older brother Cloyd was a pitcher for the Cardinals in the early 1950s, and younger brother Clete became a sharp-fielding third baseman with the Kansas City Athletics, New York Yankees, and Atlanta Braves.

 Baseball career

 Boyer signed with the Cardinals in 1949, and was initially assigned to the Rochester Red Wings, where his brother Cloyd was his teammate.
-Ken did not appear in any games before the organization opened a roster spot for him at a lower level, where the Cardinals initially tried him as a pitcher.
+Boyer did not appear in any games before the organization opened a roster spot for him at a lower level, where the Cardinals initially tried him as a pitcher.

 With the Lebanon Chix of the North Atlantic League in 1949, he posted a record of 5–1 with a 3.42 earned run average (ERA) in 12 games, batting .455; the following year, with the Hamilton Cardinals of the Pennsylvania–Ontario–New York League (PONY League), he posted a record of 6–8 with a 4.39 ERA in 21 games while hitting .342.
 After seeing him hit so well, the Cardinals shifted him to third base, and he batted .306 for the Omaha Cardinals of the Western League in 1951.
 After serving in the U.S. Army from 1951 to 1953, he batted .319 with 21 home runs and 116 runs batted in (RBI) for the champion Houston Buffaloes of the Texas League in 1954.
 He joined the Cardinals after they traded Ray Jablonski following the 1954 season.